MatzoMT/csci4800/milestone4.md

 ## Testing Procedure

 **Informed Consent Plan**: Because our research involves experimentation with human subjects, our group will distribute an informed consent form to testing subjects prior to testing.
 Based on a sample informed consent structure provided by the Smithsonian Institution, the informed consent form will outline the purpose of the experiment, testing procedures, risks to testing subjects, subject confidentiality, and benefits of the experiment.
+We would also make sure that our informed consent form to UGA's human research program specifications as outlined in UGAHRP-090-3 online.
+[3]

 **Data Collection**: Data we would need to collect regarding testing subjects would be their occupation and experience with learning management systems such as eLC.
 The testing subjects’ occupation (student or instructor) will determine which experiment the subject will be placed in.
 Our two primary experiment groups are for tasks designed for instructors and tasks designed for students.
 Experiment information gathered includes the time taken to complete a task and whether the testing subject was successful in completing their task.
 An experimenter will record the data as the participants complete their tasks.